Area of Each Room

-Ferrovial Agroman has been working on the building of a data processing centre with the essential criteria in design being efficiency, given the significant consumption in terms of energy from such facilities.
+Ferrovial Construction has been working on the building of a data processing centre with the essential criteria in design being efficiency given the significant consumption in terms of energy from such facilities.
 Following strict sustainability criteria, the project will work on the following:

 - Design strategy with cold/hot corridor within the IT room.

-- Low energy consumption of AC equipment, using outside air as far as possible for cooling.
+- Low energy consumption of AC equipment, using outside air as much as possible for cooling.